Jasenovi Potoci: Yugoslav Partisans and Mlinište

 The Supreme Headquarters of the Yugoslav Partisans in Mlinište was formed in 1942.
 In June 1942, after the 3rd enemy offensive, in the midst of the Battle of the Neretva, Josip Broz Tito decided to march the Partisan military formations from eastern to western Bosnia.
 This march of the proletarian and shock brigades had the task of encouraging a stronger development of the Partisans in the western parts of the country, connecting the free territory of Bosnia, Dalmatia and Krajina, filling the Partisan units with new fighters and treating the wounded.
 The 3rd Krajina Partisan Detachment was formed there.
-The 68 Proletarian Brigades, together with the Supreme Headquarters of the Partisans and the Communist Party, arrived in western Bosnia in the autumn of 1942 after this march, which lasted about 100 days.
+The 68th Proletarian Brigades, together with the Supreme Headquarters of the Partisans and the Communist Party, arrived in western Bosnia in the autumn of 1942 after this march, which lasted about 100 days.

 Prior to the historic operation to liberate Bihać, the creation of the "Bihać Republic", the creation of AVNOJ, USAOJ, the leadership of the Yugoslav revolution, led by Tito, resided in Mlinište, due to its high altitude and forested terrain.
-The details of the activities of the Supreme Headquarters of the Partisans, Tito and the Central Committee of the CPY in Mlinište have not been sufficiently examined, but it is known that from here, from Mlinište, Tito led the revolution and that preparations were made here for the further course of the revolution and the construction of a new government and a new state.
-In the fall of 1942, during the stay of the Supreme Staff and Tito in Mlinište, the Zlatarski Battalion prepared an event in Jasenovi Potoci, which was attended by, in addition to the people from this village, Tito, Milovan Đilas and some other members of the political and military leadership of the Partisans.
+The details of the activities of the Supreme Headquarters of the Partisans, Tito and the Central Committee of the Communist Party of Yugoslavia in Mlinište have not been sufficiently examined, but it is known that from here, from Mlinište, Tito led the revolution and that preparations were made here for the further course of the revolution and the construction of a new government and a new state.
+In the fall of 1942, during the stay of the Supreme Staff and Tito in Mlinište, the Zlatarski battalion prepared an event in Jasenovi Potoci, which was attended by, in addition to the people from this village, Tito, Milovan Đilas and some other members of the political and military leadership of the Partisans.

 Chetnik takeover

-Towards the end of the war, the village was held by the third Chetnik battalion of Petar Kočić.
-The local commander of the village was Tode Todorović Noktaš. dAs many as 20 Chetniks that died hailed from this village.
-At least 35 people of this settlement were killed by the Ustaše throughout the war as part of the genocide of Serbs with numerous other surrounding villages also suffering the same fate, if not worse.
+Towards the end of the war, the village was held by the 3rd Chetnik battalion "Petar Kočić".
+The local commander of the village was Tode Todorović Noktaš.
+As many as 20 chetniks that died hailed from this village.
+At least 35 people of this settlement were killed by the Ustaše throughout the war as part of the genocide of Serbs, with numerous other surrounding villages also suffering the same fate.

 Bosnian War

 During the Bosnian War, during Operation Mistral-2, the village was occupied by members of the 7th Guards Brigade of the Army of the Republic of Croatia on 9 September 1995, where the army plundered and burned the village, with 3 remaining civilians in the village killed being Mirko Todorović, Petar Todorović, and Branko Učur.
-9 fallen members of the VRS hailed from this village.
+6 fallen members of the VRS hailed from this village.
 After the war, the settlement was returned to Republika Srpska, with many people returning to their homes without anything left in the village.